saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#taxtype">TaxType</a></td>
 <td>

 A type of tax.
-Assigned by enabled tax gateway
+Assigned by enabled tax gateway.

 </td>
 </tr>